5 ways driving is set to change in the near future: air-cleaning cars to mind control

 At Goodwood, Emotiv demonstrated its tech through the mind-controlled piloting of Scalextric cars – and it really works.

-Now, as much as we claimed earlier that all the tech on this list is either in existence or in development, car-powering neuroheadsets are not (at least not for real cars).

-But that doesn't mean they won't be in the near future – especially given that the basic principle of 'think to go, think to stop' works so effectively with their miniature counterparts.
+Thought-controlled vehicles may be a little further away than the rest of tech featured here – certainly for full-size cars – but we could still see them arrive (in prototype form, at least) in the relatively near future, especially given that the basic principle of 'think to go, think to stop' works so effectively with their miniature counterparts.

-In the meantime, though, we'll stick to putting our foot to the floor.
+In the meantime, though, we'll stick to putting our pedal to the metal.